While you can easily access your email on your web browser, some of us rely on desktop email clients for checking our emails.

 Thunderbird is one of the most popular and oldest open-source email clients from Mozilla Foundation.
 You can also find it pre-installed on several Linux distributions.

-The user interface hasn’t changed much over the years but received some revamps with Thunderbird 91 and later versions, but it is a no-nonsense email client with all the essential features.
+The user interface has changed a lot over the years, especially with the introduction of Thunderbird 115 and later.
+Nonetheless, it is a no-nonsense email client with all the essential features.

 - Activity Manager: Recorded interactions between the email provider and Thunderbird.